 - Conceptualization: Does the noun represent an idea, quality, or state of being?
 If so, it's abstract.

 - Context: The context in which a noun is used can sometimes influence whether it is interpreted as concrete or abstract.
-For example, "time" is generally abstract, but in the phrase "I had a great time," it refers to a specific experience and can be considered more concrete.
+Here's one way to look at it: "time" is generally abstract, but in the phrase "I had a great time," it refers to a specific experience and can be considered more concrete.

 - Overlap: Some nouns can have both concrete and abstract meanings, depending on the context.
 "Art," for instance, can refer to a physical object (a painting) or an abstract concept (creative expression).